 - Download a PDF of our attractive print calendar, suitable for posting on a refrigerator or bulletin board near you!
 Speaking of which, could you do us a favor?
 If you know of any bulletin boards in the buildings or businesses you frequent, could you print a copy out and post it?

 - Thursday evenings: Mickie Sanders-Jauquet coordinates all-comers group runs on one Thursday night each month, followed by drinks and dinner afterward.
-Others have picked up the baton to fill in other Thursday nights throughout the month.

 —Adam Engst, FLRC President and VP of Track